BushLife - Backpack Gear Load Out

 Before we begin, I want to share a brief story behind the inspiration for this survival pack.
 Skip this section to get straight to the meat and potatoes.

 I bought my first side-by-side in September of 2019.
-Packed up the family and hit the trails hard with VERY little survival gear, eager to play with the new toy.
+Packed up the family and hit the trails hard with VERY little gear, eager to play with the new toy.
 At least 15 kilometres into the bush, a tree came down and blocked the trail to our only way out.
 Staring down a wet, muddy trail, a setting sun and the cold chill of fall rolling in, I admit I was more than a little scared.
 Add a wife and two little kids staring at me, and it turns to desperation.
 By some miracle, a troop of ATVers came through, and they were more prepared than I was.
 They removed the fallen tree with the chainsaw they had on hand.
 A lesson learnt!

 With some luck, we managed to avert a bad situation.
 Luck is unreliable.
 Since then, there have been multiple complications in the woods, but my bug out bag ALWAYS got me through.
 While I can not promise something like this will not happen to you, I can show you how to get through it, so stay with me on this post.